joonasjouttijarvi/linescope/README.md

 - LSP Diagnostics: <br> Indicates errors, warnings, hints, and info from the language server.
 - Git Status: <br> Displays information about added, modified, deleted, and unpushed changes, as well as branch name and status.
 - Branch Icon and Coloring:<br> Highlights different types of branches (main, feature, fix, misc) with distinct colors and icons.
-- Copilot Status:<br> Shows the status of GitHub Copilot if enabled.
+- Copilot Status:<br> Shows the status of GitHub Copilot if enabled. supports (zbirenbaum copilot and github copilot)
 - Line and Column Numbers: <br>Indicates the current cursor position and total line count.

 ### Prerequisites